-Relocating and Switzerland obtaining citizenship by investment is not difficult if you request our services.
+Relocating and Switzerland obtaining citizenship by investment in 2022 is not difficult if you request our services.

 While most EU countries allow non-EU citizens to obtain citizenship by investment by purchasing real estate, Switzerland offers this possibility to citizens outside the EU who want to retire here.
 This is one of the popular options for those who want to move to Switzerland permanently and obtaining citizenship by investment.